 Rainwater fittings

-Repair category 2
+Repair category 1

-Notes noted to the main walls however it must be noted it was not raining at the time of inspection.
+Notes At the time of our inspection there was no evidence of damp staining/ water staining on wall surfaces which would indicate leakage.
+It should be noted that it was not raining at the time of our inspection.

 Main walls

 Repair category 2

-Notes There are some weathered sections and areas of defective pointing noted to the main external walls.
+Notes There are areas of weathered/eroded stonework noted to the main external walls.
 Ongoing maintenance should be anticipated.

-Windows, external doors and joinery Repair category 1 Notes Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
+Windows, external doors and joinery

+Repair category 1

+Notes There is a minor split section noted to the timbers to the kitchen window.
+Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
 Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.